 A quick Google search of the McKibbin Lofts in East Williamsburg, Brooklyn, will bring up a host of alarming results.
 A lot of things can be said about the McKibbin Lofts, but boring is not one of them.
 As people share their experiences at the notable apartment complex, the question of could it get any worse comes to mind, and somehow, yes, it can… time and time again.
-From FBI storms to fires, and so on, another question arises – how could anyone want to live here?
+From FBI raids to fires, and so on, another question arises – how could anyone want to live here?
 And yet, the building never had a lack of inhabitants.
 Over the years, the building has changed drastically, but demand remains high.

 Wondering if you should move to the McKibbin Lofts?

 A sordid history of tenants

 In 2011, the FBI raided a resident’s loft in search of a hacker believed to be a part of Anonymous.
 Unfortunately for the innocent current resident at the time, the person of interest that the FBI was tracking down has already moved from the lofts.